bowman2001/perplexdoc/content/doc/plugin/latex/index.md

 LaTeX formulas need to be surrounded by doubly escaped square brackets `\\[` and `\\]` or two dollar signs `$$`.

-The following two formulas represent the reverse Fourier-transformation and an equation with infinite nested fractions, which I can’t comprehend.
-There are **no line-breaks** allowed.
+The following two formulas represent the reverse Fourier transformation and an equation with infinite nested fractions, which I can’t comprehend.
+There are **no line breaks** allowed.

 ```latex
 \\[f(x) = \int_{-\infty}^\infty\hat f(\xi)\\, e^{2 \pi i \xi x}\\,d\xi\\]